sanyassyed/DataEngineering_Jobs_Data_ETL_Pipeline/README.md

      - `publication_date` → `date`

 3. **Data Storage:**
-   - Saveed the transformed data as a Parquet file for efficient storage and retrieval.
+   - Saved the transformed data as a Parquet file for efficient storage and retrieval.
    - Used **AWS S3** for data storage:
      - [X]Option 1: Used `boto3` with AWS credentials to programmatically upload the file.
      - []Option 2: Configure IAM roles for the EC2 instance and use AWS CLI (`aws s3 cp`) to upload the file.